bee-queue/bee-queue/README.md

 - `sendEvents`: boolean.
 Disable if this worker does not need to send job events back to other queues.
 - `storeJobs`: boolean.
 Disable if this worker does not need to associate events with specific `Job` instances.
 - `ensureScripts`: boolean.
 Ensure that the LUA scripts exist in redis before running any commands against redis.
-- `processDelayed`: boolean.
+- `activateDelayedJobs`: boolean.
 Activate delayed jobs once they've passed their `delayUntil` timestamp.
+Note that this must be enabled on at least one `Queue` instance for the delayed retry strategies (`fixed` and `exponential`) - this will reactivate them after their computed delay.
 - `removeOnSuccess`: boolean.
 Enable to have this worker automatically remove its successfully completed jobs from Redis, so as to keep memory usage down.
 - `removeOnFailure`: boolean.
 Enable to have this worker automatically remove its failed jobs from Redis, so as to keep memory usage down.
 This will not remove jobs that are set to retry unless they fail all their retries.
 - `redisScanCount`: number.
 For setting the value of the `SSCAN` Redis command used in `Queue#getJobs` for succeeded and failed job types.